delinhabit/data-science-getting-data-project/CodeBook.md

 ## Getting and Cleaning Data
-### Course Project - CodeBook for AVGDataset.txt
+### Course Project - CodeBook

-The averages dataset represents the averages of a subset of measurements from the original dataset for each subject and each activity.
+The averages dataset (stored in `data/AVGDataset.txt`) represents the averages of a subset of measurements from the original dataset for each subject and each activity.
 Therefore the dataset contains 180 observations (30 subject x 6 activities) for 68 variables explained in detail in the following sections.

 #### Fixed variables